mcruz206/LearnAI-Bootcamp/lab03.1-tdsp_and_amls/README.md

 - [ ] In the Azure Machine Learning Services Workbench, open the **code/01_data_acquisition_and_understanding/Main_ScoringAndEvaluation.py** file and run it.
 You will see the Job status in the right-hand pane.
 When the scoring completes, click that item and open the **driver_log** you find in the Run History.
 You will see the AUC for the two algorithms compared.

 ## 4. Deployment
-The [Deployment](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/lifecycle-deployment) phase of the TDSP entails ouputting the results to a data location, creating an Application Programming Interface (API) or another mechanism for the classification or prediction model to be consumed.
+The [Deployment](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/lifecycle-deployment) phase of the TDSP entails outputting  the results to a data location, creating an Application Programming Interface (API) or another mechanism for the classification or prediction model to be consumed.

 ### Lab: Deploy the solution using Containers
 In this lab you will deploy the solution to Azure Container Services (ACS) for worldwide deployment.